 Featuring contributions from scholars from across the globe, Routledge Handbook of Public Criminologies is a comprehensive resource that addresses the challenges related to public conversations around crime and policy.
 In an era of fake news, misguided rhetoric about immigrants and refugees, and efforts to toughen criminal laws, criminologists seeking to engage publicly around crime and policy arguably face an uphill battle.
 This handbook outlines the foundations of and developments in public criminology, underscoring the need to not only understand earlier ideas and debates, but also how scholars pursue public-facing work through various approaches.
 The first of its kind, this collection captures diverse and critical perspectives on the practices and challenges of actually doing public criminology.

 The depth and breadth of material in the book will appeal to a wide range of academics, students, and practitioners.
-It is an important resource for graduate students, early career researchers, as well as more established scholars, and professionals, with accessible content that can also be used in upper-level undergraduate classes.
+It is an important resource for early career researchers, more established scholars, and professionals, with accessible content that can also be used in upper-level undergraduate classes.

 Foreword.
 The State of Public Criminology: Progress and Challenges

 Rita Shah and Kathryn Henne

 The Emergence of Public Criminologies

 1. Everything Still to Play for: Revisiting "Public Criminologies: Diverse Perspectives on Academia and Policy"

 2. Re-Thinking Public Criminology: Politics, Paradoxes, and Challenges